chadamski/Tabula-Rasa/readme.md

 #Tabula Rasa

-####A blank, customizable WordPress theme with a great structure and lots of handy plugins
+####A blank, customizable, SASSy WordPress theme with a great structure and lots of handy plugins

 Brought to you by <a href="http://www.chadams.co/">Chadams Web Consulting.</a>